lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/1-overview.md

 - The RAM contents are reloaded.
 - The processes that were previously running on the instance are resumed.
 - Previously attached data volumes are reattached and the instance retains its instance ID.

+You can hibernate an instance only if it's enabled for hibernation and it meets the hibernation prerequisites (regions, AMIs, instance families, etc.,).